prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 ## [Razer Orbweaver Chroma - Elite RGB Gaming Keypad](https://amzn.to/2JlQOAS){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2JlQOAS"><img class="img-right img-small" alt="Razer Orbweaver Chroma - Elite RGB " src="/img/gaming-keypad/razer-orbweaver.png" /></a>

+**3.** The [Razer Orbweaver Chroma - Elite RGB gaming keypad](https://amzn.to/2JlQOAS){: target="_blank"} provides the best thumb controls available, 20 programmable keys, and several adjustable parts for a comfortable gaming experience.

+It has rubber padded feet, and three adjustable parts: the wrist rest, a thumb module with a joystick and two thumb buttons, and lastly, the keypad with 20 programmable buttons.

+You'll enjoy easy access to all of the controls on this device, allowing you to game all throughout the day (or night) without straining your wrist, or your hand.

+The center buttons are programmed to the WASD keys, but can be reprogrammed to your liking.
+The keys are mechanical, so they feel crisp and responsive – moreover, the keys are also backlit, allowing you to game during the night time.
+Oh, and it looks cool, too.

+Unfortunately, the backlight is not customizable, but rather it remains a bright green color.
+However, you can adjust the brightness.

+There is no tacticle distinction between the WASD keys, which I found to be a bit of a pain in the neck.
+There is an incredibly small indentation on the S key, but it's too small to make much of a difference.

+The Orbweaver's thumb controls have been improved upon when compared to its predecessor, the Razer Nostromo.
+The joystick is positioned in a comfortable position for your thumb – in fact, I definitely enjoy using it.

+The gaming keypad is comfortable and adjustable, to accomodate different gamers accordingly.
+Additionally, the buttons on the device are all programmable with Razer's Synapse 2.0 dashboard.
+You can remap keys and select different keymaps.
+This feature is especially useful when you're switching characters in an MMO, or switching games altogether.

+My overall opinion of this gaming keypad is stupendous!